-You will waive some FCA protections:
+As a Professional Client, you will waive some FCA protections:

-Mandatory changes to product features which protect retail clients will not be mandatory for you. (e.g. negative balance protection and margin close out levels).
+Mandatory changes to product features which protect retail clients will not be mandatory for you (e.g. negative balance protection and margin close out levels).

 We will assume you have the relevant knowledge and experience levels to understand the risks in trading leveraged products.

 We may use more sophisticated language when dealing with you as a Professional Client than we do with our retail clients.

 - Remain eligible for the Financial Services Compensation Scheme if you are a natural person

 - Retain the rights to complain to the Financial Ombudsman Service when trading in a personal capacity

 You have had traded, in significant size, in the forex/CFD markets or other leveraged products (e.g. indices, shares, spread bets, futures, options, other derivatives etc.) at an average frequency of 10 transactions per quarter over the previous four quarters (with FOREX.com and/or other providers).

 Significant sized trades are classified as having a notional value of £10,000 for equities and £50,000 for forex, indices and commodities or equivalent in local currency.